skyluf/skyluf/README.md

 You can contact me via discord : skyluf#9293

-I also make wallpapers and cool stuff with Photoshop/Blender
+__I also make custom wallpapers and cool stuff with Photoshop/Blender__

 ### Languages I'm familiar with :
 - Python